Photo credit: Annie Frantzekos

 About Annie Barrows

-While Annie was producing her children’s books, her beloved aunt Mary Ann Shaffer, who had also spent her career working with books, had started a first novel about the German occupation of the Channel Island of Guernsey during World War II.
-However, she fell ill soon after selling the novel to the Dial Press, and, to complete her revisions, she called on her niece Annie, who saw this “as a unique occasion to help someone I loved.”
+While Barrows was producing her children’s books, her beloved aunt Mary Ann Shaffer, who had also spent her career working with books, had started a first novel about the German occupation of the Channel Island of Guernsey during World War II.
+However, she fell ill soon after selling the novel to the Dial Press, and, to complete her revisions, she called on her niece Barrows, who saw this “as a unique occasion to help someone I loved.”
 Sadly, Mary Ann died before seeing her novel published, but the novel itself stands as a moving legacy to her dream.
 Guernsey has been a publishing phenomenon, resulting in well over three million copies in print in both hardcover and paperback and speaking engagements for Barrows all over the United States.
 Guernsey was on more than fifteen “best of the year” lists and has now been published in thirty-seven countries.

 Barrows lives in Northern California with her husband and two daughters.